Car towing weight limits - explained:

 Alternatively the vehicle’s ‘gross train weight’ may be listed on the vehicle identification number (VIN) plate on the car.
 This is normally under the bonnet or inside the driver’s door.
 The gross train weight is the weight of the fully-loaded car plus fully-loaded trailer and must not be exceeded.
 If your VIN plate doesn’t list a train weight, you should not use your vehicle for towing.

-If your towing allowance is limited, we recommend checking your Go-Pods' weight in this way.
-Existing owners might prefer to visit a public weigh bridge but should be aware that these are often not as accurate we'd hope.
-Many report tolerences of up to 60Kg & can be further affected by rain, maintenance schedules etc.
+Owners of pre-2018 models might prefer to visit a public weighbridge but should be aware that these are often less accurate than we'd hope.
+Many report tolerances of up to 60Kg & can be further affected by rain, maintenance schedules etc.

 However even our heaviest model, the Platinum, has around 300Kg of load capacity remaining, so you'd need to pack a considerable amount of camping equipment before it becomes a concern.
 But be mindful of your capacities, (as it is your responsibility), and spread the load between your Go-Pod & car.

-This 85% rule is however considered a guide & not a legal requirement but even with taking this in to consideration, a car with just a 650Kg towing allowance, would pull an unloaded Standard Go-Pod.
+This 85% rule is however considered a guide & not a legal requirement but even taking this in to consideration, a car with just a 700Kg braked towing limit, could still pull an unladen Standard Go-Pod.

-As long as the figure stated for a braked trailer exceeds the weight of your Go-Pod, then your vehicle can tow a Go-Pod.
+As long as the vehicle's braked trailer allowance exceeds the total Actual Mass of the trailer, then your vehicle can legally tow it.

 Measurements and weights shown are intended as a guide and may vary, be approximated or estimated where necessary.
 Weights may change without notice and we recommend allowing a suitable margin.
 If your car's towing allowance is low, please remember that adding accessories will increase the overall weight & you may wish to carry more of your load in the tow vehicle.
 Roof boxes are a popular solution too.
-MiRO figures are offered as a guide only and we recommend working to the maximum MTPLM of 1000Kg, (750Kg for pre 2018 models), which must not be exceeded.
-Towing using a car with a braked capacity of under 900Kg is possible but should be done so at the responsibility of the customer.
+Actual Mass figures are offered as a guide only and we recommend working to the maximum MTPLM of 1000Kg, (750Kg for pre 2018 models), which must not be exceeded.
+Towing using a car with a low braked capacity is possible based on the above but should be done so at the owners responsibility.